tomseely/tomseely.github.io/docs/index.md

 ![Calandar feed button location](https://hackmd.io/_uploads/HJbcnydJbx.png)

-4. A pop up will appear titled **Calendar Feed**.
+4. A popup window will appear titled **Calendar Feed**.
 Click on the **Click to view Calendar Feed** link to download an ICS file of your calendar.

 ![Calendar Feed popup showing a link and a download button](https://hackmd.io/_uploads/Hyo82Ju1We.png)